ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 When a Client generates a report, it also generates a random nonce, called the "report ID".
 Each Aggregator is responsible for storing the IDs of reports it has aggregated and rejecting replayed reports.

+DAP must also ensure that any batch is only collected once, even if new reports arrive that would fall into that batch.
+Otherwise, comparing the new aggregate result to the previous aggregate result can violate the privacy of the added reports.

+Aggregators are responsible for refusing new reports if the batch they fall into has been collected ({{collect-flow}}).

 ## Lifecycle of Protocol Objects